What Services are Available on Mangaia?

 Meals at Mangaia’s Accommodations

-Note that guests of Babe’s Place get three meals a day included in their room rate, while Mangaia Villas includes breakfast each day and other meals made to order.
+Note that guests of Babe’s Place get three meals a day included in their room rate.
 More details are outlined in Where to Stay on Mangaia: The Best Mangaia Accommodations.

 Water Stations